Basics: web apps – from perspectives to action

 If you had the chance to read our previous post, you’re probably aware of the “holy trinity” of web-enabled software: the client (or the representation tier), the server (or logic tier) and the storage layer (or the data tier).

-Any Client and Server can exist as separate entities, however, communication between these two would not be possible without a third virtual entity: the middleware.
+Any Client and Server can exist as separate entities.
+Although, communication between these two would not be possible without a third virtual entity: the middleware.
 This is a fancy term for any software that runs on your client either your server’s end.

-For instance, you can consider as middleware your web browser that acts as a client, while Nginx, Apache, or Microsoft ISS should be considered as software that satisfies World Wide Web Client requests (those generated by your PC’s OS and web browser).
-Access to “The Internet” can also be considered as middleware since it is in essence, a huge collection of hardware, software and interconnection means that enable those HTTP requests we spoke about a while ago.
+For instance, you can consider as middleware your web browser that acts as a client.
+Nginx, Apache, or Microsoft ISS however, enable World Wide Web Client requests […] those generated by your PC’s OS and web browser […] Access to “The Internet” can also be considered as middleware.
+After all, the www is in essence, a huge collection of hardware, software and interconnection means that enable those HTTP requests we spoke about a while ago.

 Respectively, any code written to run in the web browser is related to the practice of “front-end development”, while code written to perform logic and data operations can be referred to as “infrastructure and back-end development”.

-Your take away here should be focused on the following: web applications are powered by HTTP, its various extensions, the “markup”, web server logic and middleware.
-It generates the “magic” we’re all experiencing when sending an instant message, liking a photo, posting a live video or joining a gaming stream.
+It generates the “magic” we’re all experiencing… When sending an instant message, liking a photo, posting a live video or joining a gaming stream.

-Keep in mind we’ve just turned the second page of the story, but we’ll dive even deeper into those inner workings of a web application next week.
+Keep in mind we’ve just turned the second page of the story.
+We’ll dive even deeper into those inner workings of a web application next week.
 To get a front-seat, make sure to follow us on Linkedin, Facebook and/or Twitter.
-As always, if you want to say hello or simply want to add to the story – make use of the comment box below.
+As always, if you want to say hello; use of the comment box below.